spica-engine/spica/docs/content/guide/function.md

 #### Path

-The path will be used when provisioning the trigger URL for your function.
-When you save your function the trigger URL will be provisioned under **`{API_URL}/fn-execute`** URL.
+Spica will use the path will use when reserve a trigger URL for your function.
+When you save your function, the trigger URL will be attached to **`{API_URL}/fn-execute`** as suffix URL.

 For example;